pitchart/csharp-katas-log/DiamondKata/README.md

 For example: print-diamond ‘C’ prints

 ```
-  A             A
+A    A      A         A
- B B           B B
+    B B    B B       B B
-C   C         C   C
+     A    C   C     C   C
            B B     D     D
             A       C   C
                      B B
                       A
 ```

 ## The test recycling way